Updated: Jul 31

 In addressing the question to whom should cultural property belong, one should first resort to the very definition that the term cultural property embraces.
 Of assistance here, are the various international conventions.
 The pioneering instrument that officially introduced the concept of cultural property is the 1954 Hague Convention for the Protection of Cultural Property in the Event of Armed Conflict, which defines cultural property as all movable or immovable property of artistic, archaeological, ethnological or historical interest that are of eminence to the cultural heritage of all mankind due to their rarity.
 Cultural property is also defined under the 1970 UNESCO Convention on the Means of Prohibiting and Preventing the Illicit Import, Export and Transfer of Ownership of Cultural Property, through a list of various categories of what it considers as cultural property, leaving a discretion to each contracting state to designate the objects they consider cultural property, provided that these fall in one (or more) of the prescribed categories.

 Before diving to explore the perspectives of cultural nationalism and internationalism, it is important to note that the UNIDROIT Convention on Stolen or Illegally Exported Cultural Objects (1995) defines as cultural objects all movable property in a way similar to the definition of cultural property under the 1954 Hague Convention in the sense that it does not impose national-territorial limitations.
-Undoubtedly, the 1995 Convention accommodates the attribution of ownership/proprietorship on cultural objects but it does not abandon the idea that cultural objects are of global significance.
+The 1995 Convention accommodates the attribution of ownership/proprietorship on cultural objects but it does not abandon the idea that cultural objects are of global significance.
 In the author’s view, neither of the aforementioned conventions purport that.
 Rather, even if it is left to the discretion of a state to determine if an element falls under the umbrella of its cultural property (per 1970 Convention) this does not mean that such property cannot have international significance.
 Indeed, the 1954 Convention, too, asks its contracting parties to designate what they consider to be cultural property that can be protected under the Convention.
-The same is true for the definition found in the 1970 Convention, the difference here is the scope of this convention as it seeks to regulate the trade of artefacts by prohibiting the illicit imports/exports of cultural property.
+The same is true for the definition found in the 1970 Convention; the difference here is the scope of this convention as it seeks to regulate the trade of artefacts by prohibiting the illicit imports/exports of cultural property.

 Cultural Nationalism and Internationalism